What Works in Counseling, Psychotherapy, and Psychoanalysis: Humble Collaboration

 Further, my life experience as a clinical psychologist, psychotherapist, psychoanalyst, professor, expert witness in Federal Court, small-business consultant, husband, father, and human being have convinced me that more than almost anything else, people are hungry to have the experience of being deeply known, understood, and grokked, a term coined by Robert A. Heinlein in the classic novel Stranger in a Strange Land.
 That is my mission every day: to listen, hear, inquire, understand . . . and grok.

-Humble collaboration.
-Interpersonal communication theorists, behavior and cognitive-behavior therapists, humanistic, personal construct, and interpersonal psychologists, psychoanalytically informed feminists, Self Psychologists, and relational psychoanalysts have taught me again and again about the importance of a collaborative treatment alliance with my patients.
+In this regard, interpersonal communication theorists, behavior and cognitive-behavior therapists, humanistic, personal construct, and interpersonal psychologists, psychoanalytically informed feminists, Self Psychologists, and relational psychoanalysts have taught me again and again about the importance of a collaborative treatment alliance with my patients.
 Collectively, they remind me of the rewards that accrue when I lean forward with humble relatedness and the here-and-now presence that facilitates my tracking of affect.
 An important part of this way of being is to take a credulous attitude toward my patients; accept the notion that for the most part, patients say what they mean and mean what they say!
 My stance is not to prove them wrong, and impart some perspective as if it is their truth.
-This way of being with patients assumes a collaborative relationship though asymmetrical relationship, one in which both patient and practitioner create together an environment from which patients feel nurtured, encouraged, and can find their growing edge.
+This way of being with patients assumes a collaborative though asymmetrical relationship, one in which both patient and practitioner create together an environment in which patients feel nurtured, encouraged, and can find their growing edge.